nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_migrate_patient_record.md

 - The consuming system updates PDS as the patient's registered practice
 - The consuming system looks up the previously registered practice's endpoint on SDS
 - The consuming system makes a request to migrate the patient's record
-- The providing system **MUST** check that the ODS code for the consuming system matches the patient's registered practice on PDS
+- The providing system **MUST** check that the ODS code supplied in the `requesting_organization` claim in the JWT matches the patient's registered practice on PDS

 #### Availability of data ####